Change (party): Piskorski's release and aftermath

 Piskorski's supporters and the Zmiana party raised funds and managed to have Piskorski released on bail in 2019.
 Charges against Piskorski were later dropped.
+In 2023, Polish political scientist Andrzej Szeptycki noted that no judgement was ever passed on Piskorski's case, and argued that "in fact, Piskorski might not have been a spy".

+Shortly after being released, Piskorski publicly met with Piotr Ikonowicz, the leader of the far-left Social Justice Movement (RSS), in the headquarters of RSS.
+Both men announced that Zmiana and RSS are considering a political alliance, and announced a joint initiative to help unjustly arrested people in Poland.
+Ikonowicz praised Zmiana, arguing that "Zmiana has a program on social and economic issues that is 90% consistent with the RSS program."
+RSS was known for its close cooperation with the Polish Communist Party.

 In the 2019 Polish elections for Senate, party vice-chairman Konrad Rękas ran in Senate Constituency 18 (Chełm) on the lists of Przywrócić Prawo, coming third with 7.87% of the vote (7,958 votes).
 When in detention, Piskorski was questioned about alleged ties to Manuel Ochsenreiter (Germany), Piotr Łuszczak (Die Linke, Germany) and Anna Eurdová (ČSSD, Czechia), as well as the United Romania Party, People's Party Our Slovakia and the Hungarian Revolutionary Movement.
 After his release, Piskorski became a contributor to the news agency Sputnik.

 In the 2023 Polish parliamentary election, the vice-chairman of Zmiana, Nabil al-Malazi, ran on the electoral list of Repair Poland Movement.
 He obtained 163 votes in total, and did not win a seat.
 He died in 2025.
 In the 2025 Polish presidential election, the party did not field its own candidate, but backed candidates that aligned with its foreign policy proposals.
 It has ties with Maciej Maciak, the candidate of the Prosperity and Peace Movement that is considered pro-Russian, as well as with Grzegorz Braun, with Piskorski being a member of his electoral committee.
 After the first round, Piskorski wrote that "Grzegorz Braun is the only one with the potential to build a Polish, sovereign, national-conservative option."
-After the election, Zmiana became affiliated with Braun's party, the Confederation of the Polish Crown.
+After the election, Zmiana became affiliated with Braun's party, the Confederation of the Polish Crown as part of the broad fire extinguisher front.

+In February 2024, the Andrzej Lepper Civic Freedom Foundation (Fundacja Swobód Obywatelskich im.
+Andrzeja Leppera) was registered, and Tomasz Jankowski, the secretary of Zmiana, had become its representative at the Human Dimension Implementation Meeting.

 On 5 August 2025, on the 14th anniversary of Andrzej Lepper's death, Zmiana organized a demonstration together with the Confederation of the Polish Crown and Lepper's son, Tomasz Lepper.
 The attendants called for Polexit and decried the privatization of Polish heavy industries.
+In 2026, it was announced that Piskorski would run on the list of the broad fire extinguisher front in the 2027 Polish parliamentary election.
+Zmiana has also become affiliated with Rodacy Kamraci, who also became a part of Braun's broad fire extinguisher front.